spacemonkeygo/monkit/README.md

 go http.ListenAndServe("localhost:9000", present.HTTP(monkit.Default))
 ```

-Rebuild, and then check out localhost:9000/stats (or
+Rebuild, and then check out `localhost:9000/stats` (or
-localhost:9000/stats/json, if you prefer) in your browser!
+`localhost:9000/stats/json`, if you prefer) in your browser!

 ## Request contexts

-Remember what I said about Google's contexts (https://blog.golang.org/context)?
+Remember what I said about [Google's contexts](https://blog.golang.org/context)?
 It might seem a bit overkill for such a small project, but it's time to add
 them.

 To help out here, I've created a library that constructs contexts for you
 for incoming HTTP requests.
 Nothing that's about to happen requires my
-webhelp library (https://godoc.org/github.com/jtolds/webhelp), but here is the
+[webhelp library](https://godoc.org/github.com/jtolds/webhelp), but here is the
 code now refactored to receive and pass contexts through our two per-request
 calls.